scriptituk/xfade-easing/README.md

 For lossless intermediate video content with alpha channel support use the [xfade-easing.sh](#cli-script) `-v -f ` options with an alpha format, e.g. `rgba`/`yuva420p`, and .mkv filename extension.

 For lossy video with alpha use an alpha format and the .webm extension.
+Note: webm encoding is extremely slow and webm alpha is not widely supported.

 For animated GIFs with transparency use a non-alpha format and the `-g` option to specify the transparent colour, and the .gif extension.
 These require [gifsicle](https://www.lcdf.org/gifsicle/).